DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 `(ADMIN) Home > Crm > Lead Sources`
 For marketing purposes, each "Request", "Lead", "Contact" and "Company" has a link to the corresponding "Lead Source".
 Each Lead Source is identified by the value of its UUID field, which is generated automatically when a new Lead Source is added to the CRM.
-For convenience, CRM has a number of pre-defined "Leads Source".
+For convenience, CRM has a number of pre-defined "Leads Sources".
 These can be edited.
 Each "Lead Source" has a link to a "Department".
 Therefore, each department can have its own set of lead sources.
 The "Form template name" and "Success page template name" fields are only populated when [adding a custom iframe form](#adding-a-custom-form-for-iframe).
 The "Email" field is only specified in the "Lead Source" of your website.
 You need to specify the Email value indicated on your site.